Koryuji temple [広隆寺]

 "O" and "u" in the word is pronounced long, so it is read as "Kôryûji".

 It is located about 1.5 km southwest of Myoshinji temple.

-There is Toei Kyoto Studio Park just west of this temple.
+There is Toei Kyoto Studio Park just north of this temple.

 Koryuji is the oldest temple in Kyoto.